 Arroz con Pollo y Chorizo is an amazing paella dish that’s not only easy to prepare (it pretty much cooks itself) but it will have your guests begging for more.
-Unlike risottos, the Spanish have mastered the skill of cooking rice that shouldn’t be stirred – a relief in Planet Elldrew’s eyes considering we lost a wooden spoon, snapped right in half, when once preparing a risotto dish…so save your arms from constant stirring and tuck into this hearty meal which you can feed 6 for under a tenner!
+Unlike risottos, the Spanish have mastered the skill of cooking rice that shouldn’t be stirred – a relief in Elldrew’s eyes considering we lost a wooden spoon, snapped right in half, when once preparing a risotto dish…so save your arms from constant stirring and tuck into this hearty Paella meal which you can feed 6 for under a tenner!

 - 4 tbsp olive oil